axoflow/axosyslog-core-docs/content/docs/chapter-parsers/python-parser/_index.md

 ## The deinit(self) method (optional)

-This method is executed when {{% productparam "abbrev" %}} is stopped or reloaded.
+This method is executed when {{% param "product.abbrev" %}} is stopped or reloaded.

 {{% include-headless "wnt/warning-python-parser-deinit.md" %}}